KalebKE/ME7Tuner/README.md

 * 650R 37 lbs/min air -> ~354% load -> ~740hp
 * 770R 48 lbs/min air -> ~460% load -> ~960hp

-Note that a stock M-box has a maximum load request of 191%.
+Note that a stock M-box has a maximum load request of 191%, but can be increased with the stock MAP sensor to ~215%.

 ##### Summary

-This information should give you a good estimate of what hardware you need to achieve a given power goal, how much tuning you will need to do to support that power and if ME7Tuner is useful to you.
+This information should give you a good estimate of what hardware you need to achieve a given power goal, how much calibration you will need to do to support that power and if ME7Tuner is useful to you.

 # Configuration